 So, to save money and have better-looking and healthier hair, do the following:

-Make your own shampoo and conditioner (look for recipes on the Internet or at the library).
+- Make your own shampoo and conditioner.
 Not only is it cheaper, but you also have control over the ingredients.
 (Many of the ingredients in commercial shampoos are highly processed and of petroleum origin, which is known to be harmful).
 Try recipes that have diluted acids as an ingredient (vinegar, lemon juice, acetic acid, etc.).
 It won't be harsh on your hair and you might find it as effective as the greasy conditioners you buy at the store.

 - If you notice your hair becoming dull or very oily, don't wash more or throw away your products.
 Temporarily switch shampoos and conditioners.
 Commercial products leave a residue on your hair over time, and changing products every now and then will remove it.
 After a few weeks or months, you can switch back.

 Over-washing your hair is a vicious cycle.
 Too much shampoo strips the natural oils, and our scalps work extra-hard to compensate, making more oil to wash away.
 Over-washing can lead to dandruff, which means special shampoos and treatments.
 We mistakenly believe that greasy conditioners are the remedy for tangled hair, but it just leaves more stuff to wash away next time.
 Shampoos and conditioners leave residue on our hair, which needs to be washed away.
 Small changes can save you money and improve the health and texture of your hair!